watermint/toolbox/docs/commands/dropbox-team-insight-scan.md

 During the scan, users might delete, move or add files during that time.
 The command does not aim to capture all those differences and report exact results, but to provide rough information as quickly as possible.

-For database file sizes:.
+For database file sizes:

 As this command retrieves all metadata, including the team's files, the size of the database increases with the size of those metadata.
 Benchmark results show that the database size is around 10-12 GB per 10 million files stored in the team.
 Make sure that the path specified by `-database` has enough space before running.

-About scan errors:.
+About scan errors:

 The Dropbox server may return an error when running the scan.
 The command will automatically try to re-run the scan several times, but the error may not be resolved for a certain period of time due to server congestion or condition.
 In that case, the command stops the re-run and records the scan task in the database where the error occurred.
 If you want to re-run a failed scan, use the `dropbox team insight scanretry` command to run the scan again.